 Laying laminate by yourself is a surprisingly easy task, which is why this flooring solution is so popular.
 If you decide to opt for the DIY job, all you need is the appropriate tools and, of course, packs of laminate flooring.
-But how much laminate flooring is the right amount?
+But how much laminate flooring is the right amount? how to work out square metres?
 Read on to find our handy laminate flooring calculator.

 How Much Laminate Flooring Do You Need?

 Wondering how to measure for laminate flooring?
 To measure exactly how much laminate flooring you need, follow these simple steps:

 - Measure the width of your room using a tape measure.

 - Multiply the length of your room by the width.